Oregon State Bar: Advertising restrictions

 In 1908 the American Bar Association (ABA) approved 32 "Canons of Professional Ethics."
 In 1935, those Canons were adopted, in part, by the Oregon Supreme Court and the then-recently organized Oregon State Bar Association.
 ABA Ethics Canon 27 stated that it was unprofessional conduct for a lawyer to solicit business by advertising.

 Many years later, broad bar association restrictions on lawyer advertising were stricken down in Bates v.
 State Bar of Arizona as violations of the First Amendment guarantee of freedom of speech.
 Even after Bates, bar associations were still free to regulate advertising that was "false, deceptive, or misleading."
-Under OSBA rules in effect in 2022, the text 1892 advertisement would likely subject the lawyer to discipline, as it is required that the advertisement include the lawyer's name.
+Under OSB rules in effect in 2022, the text 1892 advertisement would likely subject the lawyer to discipline, as it is required that the advertisement include the lawyer's name.
 Current bar rules further forbid a lawyer from charging "any fee in a domestic relations matter, the payment or amount of which is contingent upon the securing of a divorce."